lino-framework/book/docs/dev/index.rst

 1.  :doc:`/dev/install` : System requirements.
 Set up a Python
     environment.
 Run your first Lino applications.

-2.  :doc:`/tutorials/hello/index` : The first Lino application running
+2.  :doc:`/tutorials/hello/index` : The first Lino project on your
-    on your machine.
+    machine.
 It's easier than with Django.
 A ``settings.py`` and a ``manage.py``.

-3. :doc:`projects` : Finish the configuration of your your Lino development environment.
+3. :doc:`projects` : configure and discover your Lino development
+   environment.

 .. _lino.dev.first: